UK opposition calls for 'recovery bond' issuance to fund post-COVID rebound | Business

-Britain Labour Party leader Keir Starmer on Thursday proposed the launch of a 'recovery bond' to finance post-pandemic spending that supports communities, jobs and businesses.
+Britain's Labour Party leader Keir Starmer on Thursday proposed the launch of a 'recovery bond' to finance post-pandemic government spending that supports communities, jobs and businesses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)